 Pathology and microbiology

-In most instances, osteomyelitis results from haematogeneous spread, although direct extension from trauma and / or ulcers is also relatively common.
+In most instances, osteomyelitis results from haematogeneous spread, although direct extension from trauma and / or ulcers is also relatively common (especially in the feet of diabetic patients).

 In the initial stages of infection, bacteria multiply setting up a localised inflammatory reaction and resulting in localised cell death.
 With time the infection becomes demarcated by a rim of granulation tissue and new bone deposition.